TenshiRachel/esosurce/README.md

-## ESource
+## OutSource

-### What is ESource?
+### What is OutSource?

-ESource is a web application that aims to bring service providers and customers together, increasing efficiency of communications/experience.
+OutSource is a web application built on C# and ASP NET that aims to bring service providers and clients together, increasing efficiency of communications and enhancing overall experience.

+This project is a C# version with minor adjustments of [Outsource built on NodeJS](https://github.com/JDesignEra/outsource).

 ### How to run?